CafeVariomeUoL/cv3-docs/Writerside/topics/deploying-frontend.md

 ## Overview

-The frontend of Cafe Variome V3 is written with Flutter, a cross-platform application framework developed by Google.
-When designing the applications, we have taken into consideration different platforms, and tried our best to provide a unified experience across all platforms.
-However, due to the nature of Flutter, there are still some differences between the web and other versions.
-This document will explain the differences and how to compile and install the frontend.
-Note that we only provide pre-compiled release for web platform, because some parameters are set during compile time, and it's not possible to provide a single release that works for all requirements.
-This document will walk you through the process of compiling the frontend from source.
+The frontend of Cafe Variome V3 is built using **Flutter**, a cross-platform application framework developed by Google.
+During development, we aimed to deliver a consistent user experience across all supported platforms.
+However, due to certain limitations inherent to Flutter, there are some differences between the web version and other platform builds.

+This document outlines those differences and provides guidance on how to compile and install the frontend.
+While we offer a pre-compiled release for the web platform, it's important to note that some parameters must be defined at compile time.
+As a result, it's not feasible to distribute a single pre-built release that meets all use cases.
+The sections below will walk you through compiling the frontend from source to suit your specific requirements.

-The frontend of Cafe Variome V3 consists of 3 applications: the admin interface, the record level query interface, and the metadata query interface.
-Each can be used independently as a standalone application, or they can redirect to each other (on web platform) and work together.
-The admin interface is used to manage the system, including user management, data source management, and system configuration.
-The record level query interface is used to query the data source and retrieve individual records.
-The metadata query interface is used to query the metadata of the data source, and retrieve the metadata.
-Some functionalities, such as login, landing page, etc. are shared between them.
+The frontend of Cafe Variome V3 is made up of three applications: the **admin interface**, the **record-level query interface**, and the **metadata query interface**.
+Each can operate independently as a standalone app, or, on the web platform, where they can seamlessly redirect between one another and work together.

+- The **admin interface** is used for managing the system.
+It handles user accounts, data sources, and configuration settings.
+- The **record-level query interface** allows users to query data sources and retrieve individual records.
+- The **metadata query interface** is used to search and retrieve metadata about data sources.

+Certain features, such as login and the landing page, are shared across all three applications.

 ## Prerequisite